We suggest that you make an appointment with our staff at least one week prior to your visit by using the contact information below.

 Preserving the Voices of the Northern Plains

-Included in the Oral History Collection are 5500 interviews which preserve indigenous memories and experiences from the 1890s to the present.
-This makes the collection an especially vital and valuable record of the historical, social, and cultural legacy of the state.
+Included in the collection are over 5500 interviews which preserve indigenous memories and experiences from the 1890s to the present.
+This makes the collection an especially vital and valuable record of the historical, social and cultural legacy of the state.

-The collection has been digitized and catalogued and available to researchers and historians.
+The collection has been digitized and catalogued and is available to researchers and historians.

 The South Dakota Oral History Center currently houses six unique collections.
 These collections contain nearly 6000 recordings, and are still growing.